chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 --- abstract

-This document describes a protocol called K-Check for implementing HTTP resource consistency checks.
-The primary use case for K-Check is for deployments of protocols such as Privacy Pass and Oblivious HTTP in which privacy goals require that clients have a consistent view of some protocol-specific resource (typically, a public key).
+This document describes the mirror protocol, an HTTP-based protocol for fetching mirrored HTTP resources.
+The primary use case for the mirror protocol is to support HTTP resource consistency checks in protocols that require clients have a consistent view of some protocol-specific resource (typically, a public key) for security or privacy reasons, including Privacy Pass and Oblivious HTTP.
+To that end, this document also describes how to use the mirror protocol to implement these consistency checks.

 --- middle